The Five Minute Literacy Box

 10. How long will it last?

 For as long as you need to continue to use it!
-All items can be replaced free of charge if lost or damaged, and there are photocopy rights given for the baseline sheets, recording booklets and inserts, and the word and sounds board for homework use.
-The original hand made versions have been in use for 10 years now and are still going strong!
+All items can be replaced for a small charge if lost or damaged, and there are photocopy rights given for the baseline sheets, recording booklets and inserts, and the word and sounds board for homework use.

 Great fun learning activity

 We have been using the Five Minute Literacy Box for many years in our school, we have found it very practical and easy to use.
 The instruction book is simple to follow and comes with recording sheets.
 All students enjoy the activity and love the small box full of magnetic letters.
 When used on a regular basis the progress is easy to see.

 You have really captured our imagination and we are all filled with great enthusiasm for the Five Minute Box…being used with great effect!

 …how delighted we are with our Five Minute Box…it has been a great success…well worth the money.
 The children themselves love the Box too.
 It looks professional and business-like.

 Being an educator means staying on top of the latest resources to develop literacy skills in your students.
 The Five Minute Literacy Box is a tried and tested tool in this regard, and thousands of schools rely on its simple methods to support those learners who...